liubivi/LongDocProcessingWithLLMs/README.md

 This particular Zap shows an example of how to **translate** the document, but the same process can be used for extracting any information from the provided text or process it in any way, depending on the instructions that you provide to LLMs.

 In the example, the Zap takes a new document in English and translates it to another language (e.g. Lithuanian).

+Actions 4, 10 and 12 are optional, but nice to have for translation purposes, as it segments the text to sentences.
+Note that the splitting isn't ideal.
+Please, submit modifications.

 It starts the job when a new document is added to a Google Docs folder on a Google drive, chunks it to pieces using Python code, sends each piece to ChatGPT and Gemini, translates the document, and then saves the translated chunks to a Google spreadsheet.

 ## Step 1: Getting Started

 - Create an account on Google (https://drive.google.com), perhaps make a separate account just for this process to avoid any personal data leaks.
 - Create a folder, e.g. "vertimo_originalai" ("originals of translations" in Lithuanian :-), in which we'll be dropping our new documents for processing, and a Google spreadsheet, e.g. "Vertimo_dokumentas" ("translated document"), in which we'll store the results.
-Create two worksheets there: "vertimas" ("translation" in Lithuanian) and "segmentai" ("segments" in Lithuanian)
+Create two worksheets there: "vertimas" ("translation" in Lithuanian) and "segmentai" ("segments" in Lithuanian).

-- Create a Google AI Studio account, and create an "API key" that will act as a sort of your password.
+- Create a [Google AI Studio account](https://aistudio.google.com/), and create an "API key" that will act as a sort of your password.
 Click a button "Get API key".
-- Create a https://platform.openai.com/ account, and create an "API key" on Dashboard/API keys.
+- Create an [Open AI account](https://platform.openai.com/), and create an "API key" on Dashboard/API keys.

-- Create an account on Zapier.com (or log in if you already have one).
+- Create a [Zapier account](https://www.zapier.com/) (or log in if you already have one).
 Click the "Create Zap" button.

 ## Step 2: Setting up the Trigger (When to start)